Macleanvox/Employee-Management-System-main/README.md

-# Employee-Management-System-main
+# Employee-Management-System
- To maintain the  employee details
+ To maintain Employee details